-Full Scholarships Available For Automotive Design Summer Camp
+Full Scholarships Available for Automotive Design Summer Camp

 CCS and the Margaret Dunning Foundation are excited to offer 15 high school students an opportunity to attend the College’s Precollege Automotive Design summer camp at no cost.
-The College’s Automotive Design Camp is taught by CCS faculty and works closely designers at GM, Ford and Fiat-Chrysler.
+The College’s Automotive Design Camp is taught by CCS faculty and works closely with designers at GM, Ford and Fiat-Chrysler.

-The camp is conducted in two stages:
+The contest is conducted in two stages:

 Stage One: Dunning Fellows

-The CCS Precollege Summer Experience (“PCSE”) brings high school students from around the country and the world to the CCS campus to live, learn and study with CCS faculty.
+The CCS Precollege Summer Experience (PCSE) brings high school students from around the country and the world to the CCS campus to live, learn and study with CCS faculty.